TeamRocketBalleBalle/RICA/README.md

 ---

-This Repo will be used by some "_ultra pro max_" mineraft players to build our 1st semester group project :sunglasses: :fire::fire:
+This Repo will be used by some "_ultra pro max_" minecraft players to build our 1st semester group project :sunglasses: :fire::fire:
-`print("Namaste Duniya")`
+`print("Namaste Duniya hello")